 LifeRing Secular is an international non-profit recovery community that is based on the belief that each person who battles addiction is made up of the “addict self” and the “sober self.”
 The secular program focuses on helping members increase the power of the “sober self” by finding self-control and strength within themselves.
 They offer community meetings and an online support group.

-Non 12-Step Rehab Near Me Provides Alternatives to 12 Step Programs
+Seeking Alternatives to Alcoholics Anonymous and 12 Step Programs

 Offering a modern take on the dated traditional 12-step program, The Treatment Specialist, provides resources that resonate with today’s understanding of drug and alcohol dependency and addiction.
 For help, connect with a non 12 step treatment program at (866) 644-7911.